 vanoordt.nl - Nederlands

-What do you need to know about SQL Server performance issues?
+What to know about SQL Server performance

 Performance problems are well known in database systems.
 It is very common for an application to initially work well and then become slower, sometimes gradually, sometimes dramatically with many timeouts or deadlocks.
 This leads to dissatisfied users and rising costs for hardware, licenses or cloud contracts.
 Whether you experience the problem now, or you are trying to avoid it, the information on this page can help you make SQL Server run well.